 KCC2 known as SLC12A5(Solute carrier family 12 member 5), is a gene located on chromosome 20q13.12 (Figure 3), encodes the mammalian KCC2 (K+/Cl- cotransporter 2) protein and consists of 1139 amino acids with a molecular weight of 123,184Da.

 KCC2 gene has 27 exons and generates two neuron-specific isoforms, KCC2a (468bp) and KCC2b (484bp) (Uvarov et al., 2007).
 The KCC2a isoform differs from KCC2b by 40 unique N-terminal amino acid residues but has comparable ion transport activity with that of KCC2b.
-KCC2a is essential for modulatingmodulation of neonatal respiratory neural networks, however, KCC2b shows a marked increase in expression during postnatal development (Dubois et al., 2018).
+KCC2a is essential for modulating neonatal respiratory neural networks, however, KCC2b shows a marked increase in expression during postnatal development (Dubois et al., 2018).

-Figure 5.
+Figure 4.
 SLC12A5 Gene in genomic location (From GeneCards).